dittonetwork/ethglobal-hackathon-interchain/README.md

 With our showcase, we are not just introducing a new technology; we are welcoming users to the interchain future of blockchain.
 A future where interoperability, ease of use, and user empowerment are not just ideals but everyday realities.

 Join us in celebrating this milestone as we say "Hello" to the interchain era.
 Enjoy the simplicity, embrace the efficiency, and be part of the revolution with Ditto's innovative showcase.
 Welcome to the future of blockchain, redefined by account abstraction.

-### Usage

-Please check out the script/CCIP and script/Hyperlane for running the showcase

-We are using CCIP & Hyperlane to establish a communication lane between our smart account contracts cross-chain.
-We can collect funds from different chain and execute any actions with them automatically.
-In addition, we also support notifications via our extension on Metamask Snaps.